April 2026

 Most organizations are deploying AI.
 Far fewer are building anything that earns trust.

-On one side of the organization, teams are losing customers and scrambling to restore the basics — on-time delivery, fast resolution, the fundamental reliability that trust is built on.
-On the other, the AI transformation agenda is gathering momentum — new platforms, new capabilities, a new operating model.
+One of the world's largest logistics companies had a clear mandate: move from a volume-driven shipping operation to a data-driven, intelligent network.
+On one side, teams were losing customers and scrambling to restore the basics — on-time delivery, fast resolution, the fundamental reliability that trust is built on.
+On the other, an AI transformation agenda was gathering momentum — new platforms, new capabilities, a new operating model.

-Both efforts are real.
-Both are urgent.
-Neither has a clear line to the other.
+Both efforts were real.
+Both were urgent.
+Neither had a clear line to the other.

-And that space between them — the place where a CEO's transformation vision meets the customer who just needs their shipment to arrive — is largely undesigned.
+That space between them — where a CEO's transformation vision meets the customer who just needs their shipment to arrive — was largely undesigned.

 THE DIAGNOSIS